PerArneng/nodenpm/README.md

 # Scope of this tool

-This is a prototype of functionality that i wouls like to see built in to ```node```.
+This is a prototype of functionality that i would like to see built in to ```node```.
 It is inspired by the Groovy languages [grape](http://docs.groovy-lang.org/latest/html/documentation/grape.html) functionality.
-I do not aim to develop this tool further than this so its up to someone else to continue or do a proper integration in to ```node``` or as an option for the ```npm``` tool.
+I do not aim to develop this tool further than this.
+So its up to someone else to continue or do a proper integration in to ```node``` or as an option for the ```npm``` tool.

 # Overview